List of Marvel Comics characters: H: Hamir the Hermit

-Hamir the Hermit is a sorcerer, created by Stan Lee and Steve Ditko, who first appeared in Strange Tales #111.

-Hamir was the descendant of Kan, who started the tradition of assisting sorcerers who used their magic for good.
+Hamir the Hermit is a sorcerer and the descendant of Kan, who started the tradition of assisting sorcerers who used their magic for good.
 Hamir brought his son Wong to meet the Ancient One, becoming one of his disciples in the process.
 Hamir was constantly outdone by evil sorcerers such as Baron Mordo and Kaecilius whenever they came for the Ancient One; nonetheless he continued to serve his master in sickness and in health.
 Following the Ancient One's death, Hamir stayed at the temple and continued to train newer students.

 Hamir the Hermit in other media

 Hamir appears in the Marvel Cinematic Universe films Doctor Strange and Doctor Strange in the Multiverse of Madness, portrayed by Topo Wresniwiro.
 This version is missing his left hand and does not appear to be related to Wong.

 Hammer

-Hammer is the name of several characters appearing in American comic books published by Marvel Comics.
+Hammer is the name of several characters.

+Eisenhower Canty

+Hammer was an ally to the mutant Cable and a member of the Six Pack.
+In another version, described as Ultimate Eisenhower Canty, Canty appears as a member of the Six Pack.
+He first appeared in Cable: Blood and Metal #1 (April 1990), and was created by Fabian Nicieza and John Romita Jr.